bp Magazine new edition: Tackling Anger

 Often, all law enforcement need is to be informed about the issue by advocates.

-Please Like Me is a Comedy Show with a Social Action Twist
+Please Like Me, a TV Comedy with a Social Action Twist

 NAMI held a screening of Please Like Me